robosuite: A Modular Simulation Framework and Benchmark for Robot Learning: Introduction

 Data-driven algorithms~\cite{kroemer2019review}, such as reinforcement learning~\cite{sutton2018reinforcement,kober2013reinforcement} and imitation learning~\cite{ravichandar2020recent}, provide a powerful and generic tool in robotics.
 These learning paradigms, fueled by new advances in deep learning, have achieved some exciting successes in a variety of robot control problems.
 Nonetheless, the challenges of reproducibility and the limited accessibility of robot hardware have impaired research progress~\cite{henderson2018deep}.
 In recent years, advances in physics-based simulations and graphics have led to a series of simulated platforms and toolkits~\cite{brockman2016openai,tassa2020dm_control,kolve2017ai2,dosovitskiy2017carla,xia2020interactive} that have accelerated scientific progress on robotics and embodied AI.
-Through the \projectName{} project we aim to provide researchers with: \begin{enumerate} \item a modular design that offers great flexibility to create new robot simulation environments and tasks; \item a high-quality implementation of robot controllers and off-the-shelf learning algorithms to lower the barriers to entry; \item a standardized set of benchmark tasks for rigorous evaluation and algorithm development. \end{enumerate} Our release of \projectName{} v1.0 contains seven robot models, eight gripper models, six controller modes, and nine standardized tasks.
-The controllers span the most frequently used action spaces (joint space and Cartesian space) and have been tested and used in previous projects~\cite{martin2019variable}. \projectName{} v1.0 also offers a modular design of APIs for building new environments with procedural generation.
-We highlight these primary features below: \begin{enumerate} \item standardized tasks: a set of standardized manipulation tasks of large diversity and varying complexity and RL benchmarking results for reproducible research; \item procedural generation: modular APIs for programmatically creating new environments and new tasks as a combinations of robot models, arenas, and parameterized 3D objects; \item realistic robot controllers: a selection of controller implementations to command the robots in joint space and Cartesian space, in position, velocity or torque, including inverse kinematics control, and operational space control; \item multi-modal sensors: heterogeneous types of sensory signals, including low-level physical states, RGB cameras, depth maps, and proprioception; \item human demonstrations: utilities for collecting human demonstrations (with keyboard or with 3D mouse devices), replaying demonstration datasets, and leveraging demonstration data for learning. \end{enumerate} In the rest of the manuscript, we will describe the overall design of the simulation framework and the key system modules.
+Through the \projectName{} project we aim to provide researchers with: \begin{enumerate} \item a modular design that offers great flexibility to create new robot simulation environments and tasks; \item a high-quality implementation of robot controllers and off-the-shelf learning algorithms to lower the barriers to entry; \item a standardized set of benchmark tasks for rigorous evaluation and algorithm development. \end{enumerate} Our new release of \projectName{} v1.5 contains ten robot models, nine gripper models, four base models, six body part controller modes, and nine standardized tasks.
+The body part controllers span the most frequently used action spaces (joint space and Cartesian space) and have been tested and used in previous projects~\cite{martin2019variable}.
+We use a composite controller interface to compose different body part controllers. \projectName{} also offers a modular design of APIs for building new environments with procedural generation.
+We highlight these primary features below: \begin{enumerate} \item standardized tasks: a set of standardized manipulation tasks of large diversity and varying complexity and RL benchmarking results for reproducible research; \item procedural generation: modular APIs for programmatically creating new environments and new tasks as a combinations of robot models, arenas, and parameterized 3D objects; \item realistic composite robot controllers: a high-level composite controller that orchestrates a selection of body part controller implementations to command the robots in joint space and Cartesian space, in position, velocity or torque, including inverse kinematics control, and operational space control; \item multi-modal sensors: heterogeneous types of sensory signals, including low-level physical states, RGB cameras, depth maps, segmentation masks, and proprioception; \item human demonstrations: utilities for collecting human demonstrations (with keyboard, 3D mouse and GUI with cursor devices), replaying demonstration datasets, and leveraging demonstration data for learning. \end{enumerate} In the rest of the manuscript, we will describe the overall design of the simulation framework and the key system modules.
 We will also describe the benchmark tasks in the v1.0 \projectName{} release and benchmarking results of the most relevant state-of-the-art data-driven algorithms on these tasks.

 [2]{

 }